 Virus History Summary

-Below is an expanded summary of the history of viruses from the start to today.
+Below is an expanded summary of the history of viruses from the start to when I stopped recording “new” events.

 Narrative histories of the early years by Dr. Alan Solomon and Robert M. Slade are available.
 Below is an expanded summary.